CC-HIC/acamedics/README.md

 Below is a list of some areas that are important to develop on your journal into data science.
 These are aimed at someone who is interested and motivated, but from a clinical background, and so not formally trained in these methods.
 I have inlcuded links to amazon for books, but mostly just for reference.
 Ask for a link to a shared dropbox folder for electronic materials for the majority of them.
 We keep other copies in the lab which we are happy for you to borrow (please ask first).

 ## Maths
 - The foundation of data science is rooted in probability and statistics.
-As clinicians this can be extremely limiting in the long run as most of us have at most an A-level in maths (often from a very long time ago).
+As clinicians this can be extremely limiting in the long run as we typically have at most an A-level in maths (often from a very long time ago).
 Key areas to focus on are:
   - Calculus (Integration and Differentiation)
   - Probability
   - Linear algebra